onehundredfeet/heapsx/README.md

 - Cmake

 # Installing
-- First clone this repo
+- First clone this repo into a central location or subdirectory outside your project source
 - Make sure you have the requirements installed
 - Run the `init.sh`( or .bat for windows) to get and initialize all submodules
 - Run the `build.sh`( or .bat for windows) to get and initialize all submodules